 Bent-over band kickback:

 This exercise is the old-school way of working the triceps with the twist of using a resistance band!
 This can be done at any door in your house!
-Try to keep your bicep/upper arms parallel with the ground.
+Try to keep your bicep/upper arms parallel to the ground.
 Keep the upper arms stationary and extend the band back with the elbow acting as the fulcrum!
 Extend all the way back and really contract the tricep!
 Make sure to do both arms!